Welcome to the Centre for Values, Ethics and the Law in Medicine (VELiM)

 - research ethics

-- an innovative postgraduate program in bioethics and the medical humanities
+- an innovative postgraduate program in Bioethics, Health & Medical Humanities and Qualitative Health Research.

 - training of researchers at postgraduate level and beyond